Sri Lanka is a great country for doing all types of hikes with amazing jaw-dropping views, World’s End being one of them!

-Except an outstanding view, you will have the chance to enjoy the local flora and fauna.
-All the important info is written in English, so you can get to know stuff without any local guide.
+Beyond an outstanding view, you will also the chance to enjoy the local flora and fauna.
+All the important info is written in English, so you can get to know information without needing a local guide.

-There are many birds species, our driver said there are leopards.
-I don’t know about that, but I definitely saw this cute deer, it was such a nice experience!
+There are many bird species and our driver said there are leopards, too.
+I don’t know about that, but I definitely saw this cute deer; it was such a nice experience!

 You should also know that the staff cares about the environment.
 Thus, you won’t be allowed inside with plastic bags.
-But do not worry, they will give you a paper substitute instead.
+But don’t worry, they will give you a paper substitute instead.

 The trail itself is very easy, it can be done with close to no physical effort.
 When you begin, you will have a choice of 2 directions- right and left.
-The trail is circular, so it doesn’t really matter which one you choose actually.
-But I’d recommend taking the right path.
-This way you will not follow the crowd, you will be on your own.
+The trail is circular, so it actually doesn’t really matter which one you choose.
+I’d recommend taking the right path because this way you will not follow the crowd and you will be on your own.

-Whatever route you choose, don’t miss out the Baker’s falls, it is also very beautiful.
+Whatever route you choose, don’t miss out on Baker’s Falls; it is also very beautiful.

-And of course, the main point of all this- you will get to see 2 amazing view points: the World’s End (870 m.
-(2800 ft.) drop) , and the Little World’s end (270 m.
-(890 ft.)).
-If it is clear, you will be able to see all the way to Adam’s peak.
+And of course, the main point of all this- you will get to see 2 amazing viewpoints: the World’s End with a height of 870 m (2800 ft. drop), and the Little World’s end (270 m.
+(890 ft.).
+If it is clear, you will be able to see all the way to Adam’s Peak.

 How long it will take

-Not much, all together with all the stops around 2-2.5 hours.
-The walk itself is not challenging at all, it is not like hiking Adam’s peak.
+Not long, all together with all the stops around 2-2.5 hours.
+The walk itself is not challenging at all; it’s definitely not like hiking Adam’s peak.

 Where to go after

-Because you have a driver already, and you are flexible, he can drop you off at the train station and you will continue your journey with the famous scenic train.
+Because you alrdeay have a driver, and you are flexible, he can drop you off at the train station for you to continue your journey with the famous scenic train.
 In this case, you should take your luggage with you.
 Tell your van driver to drop you off at a train station called Pattipola (the most elevated train station in Sri Lanka!).

-Whichever direction you will take, the ride is extremely beautiful!
+Whichever direction you take, the ride is extremely beautiful!

 I took my train to Ella.
 All about it in the next post.